 Does screening help?
 There are two main ways to check for prostate cancer.
 One is the digital rectal exam, when your doctor checks inside your bottom with a gloved finger.
 The second is a blood test called the PSA test, which measures levels of a protein that's often higher in men with prostate cancer.
 PSA can go up for reasons other than prostate cancer, so some medical groups say men who have a normal risk for the disease shouldn't get the test.
 Talk with your doctor about whether you need testing.
-Always let him know if you notice any problems like trouble peeing or blood in your pee.
+Always let them know if you notice any problems like trouble peeing or blood in your pee.
 These could be symptoms of cancer or other prostate problems.

 What makes the chances of recovery good?
 The thyroid is a butterfly-shaped gland in your neck that makes hormones your body needs to burn calories, control your heartbeat, and more.
 The most common type of thyroid cancer, papillary, grows slowly.
 Even when tumors are large or start to grow into other nearby tissues, doctors often can treat and even cure this disease with surgery that removes the gland.
 After surgery, people take medicine to replace the hormones the thyroid makes.